 We classify our portfolio companies into either existing market domains or emerging market domains.
 We expect that the time scale at which these companies mature commercially will be impacted by whether their technology is being adopted into an existing market domain or an emerging market domain.
-In addition to the characteristics we look for when investing in private companies outlined on page 45, we continue to look for investment opportunities in emerging market domains, as we believe these investments have the potential to create outsized venture capital returns.
+We continue to look for investment opportunities in emerging market domains, as we believe these investments have the potential to create outsized venture capital returns.